nicnosis/iu-courses/j360-syllabus.md

 ### In-class Activities
 Participation is an important element of this class.
 It is not enough to read about web design and its constituent languages; one must actively practice and hone their skills to be successful.
 Many of our classes will focus on the completion of certain exercises, tutorials, and discussions.

+### Final
+There is no final exam for this class, the date of the final exam will be used to analyze and critique your fifth and final projects.

 ## Grade